-1. Select the checkbox next to the workflow to delete and then click on the red trashcan icon.
+1. For the workflow you want to delete, click the red trashcan icon in the Remove column.

-2. Click on the Delete Workflow button, when prompted, to confirm deletion.
+2. Click the Delete Workflow button, when prompted, to confirm deletion.

 Advanced Workflows

 About Advanced Workflows

 Advanced Workflows are preconfigured workflows, developed by ThreatQ Professional Services, that have been written to include all required actions and the data enrichment processes.
 Advanced Workflows are designed to be installed (required actions and workflow) via a single YAML file in the ThreatQ UI installer.
 Once installed, you will only need to add your third-party credentials and select your default configuration settings.